Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Results

 \subsection{Resources \& Latency}

-Table~\ref{tab:results} shows the results of the FPGA synthesis report of VAE-FPGA model obtained from ~\hlsforml.
-FPGA resources are provided in terms of look-up tables (LUTs), flip flops (FFs), and digital signal processors (DSPs).
-The combined resource usage is sufficiently minimal for the full decoder generative model to run on a single modern commercial FPGA.
-In terms of speed, the current FPGA model outperforms all GPU implementations documented in Ref.~\cite{Krause_2025} by orders of magnitude, especially at batch = 1, where the FPGA’s low-latency, deterministic execution provides a clear advantage.
+Table~\ref{tab:results} shows the post-synthesis resource utilization and latency for the VAE-FPGA decoder, as reported by~\hlsforml.
+Resource usage is reported in terms of look-up tables (LUTs), flip flops (FFs), and digital signal processors (DSPs), with utilization expressed as the fraction of the target device's available resources.
+The FF and DSP utilization remain modest at 12\% and 15\% respectively, while LUTs are the dominant resource at 85\%.
+The combined resource usage is sufficient to deploy the full decoder generative model on a single modern commercial FPGA.
+However, LUT utilization is the dominant constraint, driven primarily by the large softmax activation layers, and is nearing capacity, limiting further improvements to the current VAE architecture.
+In terms of speed, the current FPGA model outperforms all GPU implementations documented in Ref.~\cite{Krause_2025} by orders of magnitude, especially at batch = 1, where the FPGA’s low-latency and deterministic execution provides a clear advantage.

-Figure~\ref{fig:perfVsSpeed} provides a summary of these results by comparing the performance-latency trade-off for the VAE-FPGA model running on either a GPU or FPGA platform.
-Two reference models from CaloChallenge, namely the \texttt{CaloINN} (at batch size of 1) and \texttt{CaloVQ} (at batch size of 10,000) are included to represent the fastest and peak achievable performance, but with the restriction that its size and complexity only affords GPU operation.
+Figure~\ref{fig:perfVsSpeed} provides a summary of these results by comparing the performance-latency trade-off for the VAE model running on either a GPU or FPGA platform, with exact values also listed in Table~\ref{tab:results_speed}.
+Two reference models from CaloChallenge, namely the \texttt{CaloINN} (at batch size of 1) and \texttt{CaloVQ} (at batch size of 10,000) are included to represent the fastest and peak achievable performance, but with the restriction that their size and complexity only affords GPU operation.
 As currently shown, there remains a performance gap relative to larger GPU models in Ref.~\cite{Krause_2025} which have over an order of magnitude more parameters than the model discussed here.
 However, the reduction in latency can provide a meaningful compensation to the simulation quality drop in the context of certain applications, where quantity of simulated showers may be more important than exact precision.
 Furthermore, FPGA deployed algorithms will require less overall power, providing a meaningful reduction of cost and environmental impact, both of which are key priorities for future scientific programs.
-Additional work will focus on further model compression and FPGA implementation strategies to preserve performance while maintaining the efficiency benefit.
-Altogether, these results demonstrate strong feasibility of FPGA-based assistance in processing large generative ML simulation loads for HEP applications.